marektichy/trits-core/README.md

 ### Staring the game

-Anybody can start (seed) the game by placing a single coin in the middle (i.e. sending the first IOTA transaction to the empty game address).
+Anybody can start/seed the game by placing a single coin in the middle (i.e. sending the first IOTA transaction to the empty game address).
 This sets the nominal and starts the game.
 The coin will be placed on the **I** spot in the middle.

 ### Bonus